wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data.md

 }
 ```

-The last step is to allow to read values from private fields so they can be used in test assertions.
-For that either create it manually (or generate them using an IDE) as it's done here - using [Lombok](https://projectlombok.org/) annotation:
+The final step is to enable the reading of values from private fields so that they can be used in test assertions.
+This can be achieved either by creating them manually or generating them using an IDE, as demonstrated here with the [Lombok](https://projectlombok.org/) annotation:

 ```java
 import lombok.Getter;